joebew42/ex_chat/README.md

 Feature:

-As a client I want to be associated to a user so that other client can see who send messages
+As a client I want to be associated to a user so that other clients can see who send messages

 ### DOING

 ### TODO

+- Maybe the `AuthenticationService` is a "Repository" instead.
+Consider to rename it
 - Document the collaboration between `WebSocketClient` and the `AuthenticationService` through tests
-- Provide an In Memory implementation of the `AuthenticationService` (?)
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!
 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity